janelhuang28/Building_Conainters/README.md

 5. Refresh the mongo db collections page to see if the new entry has been added
 <img src="adding_new_entry.PNG" height=600>
 <img src="mongodb_result.PNG" height=600>

+# Part 5: Compose Containers
+Compose is a structured way to package the run command for a specific container.
+This eases the process of running the same run command multiple times.
+Note that creating a new network manually is not neccessary because when two containers are specified in the same service, they are automatically in the same network.

+## Running the containers
+docker-compose -f <filename> up
+* f: filename
+* up: runs the comtainers.
+Use -d to run in detached mode.

+## Stopping the containers
+docker-compose -f <filename> down
+* down: stops the containers

+# Part 6: Dockerfiles
+Docker files are a bluepring for building an image.

+## Dockerfile variables
+* FROM - installs an image
+* ENV - sets the environment vairables
+* RUN - runs any set of commands
+* CMD - entry point command.
+Runs before the 'RUN' command.
+E.g. CMD \["node", "server.js"].
+Starts the application with node server.js
+* COPY - copys the files from the host into the container

+## Building the image
+docker build -t <app_name>:<version> <directory>
+* t: the tag

+## Rebuilding the Dockerfile
+1. Stop the container via 'stop'
+2. Remove the container via 'rm'
+3. Remove the image via 'rmi'